 8. Safeguarding businesses intangible assets should also be about forging relationships...with asset originators, developers, users, and owners because, this is where and how (an important starting point) for sustaining control, use, ownership and value of any business’ intangible assets commences.

-Michael D. Moberly July 8, 2018 St. Louis email@example.com ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly July 8, 2018 St. Louis email@example.com ‘The Intangible Asset Blog’ http://kpstrat.com/blog where one’s attention span, business realities, and solutions converge!